Salento: Italy’s Best Kept Secret

-I was at the end of my rope with the constant comments and the nomadic computer life when I met Gianni (not his real name), a Salentino by birth who worked in Milan and was back in the area on vacation.
+I was at the end of my rope with the constant comments and the nomadic computer life when I met Francesco, a Salentino by birth who worked in Milan and was back in the area on vacation.
 He understood my pain and helped solve my Internet dilemma with a series of extension cords and wires.
-He then felt it was his personal responsibility to restore my previous sense of wonder in Salento.
+He then felt it was his personal responsibility to restore my earlier sense of wonder in Salento.

 Finally ready for a break, I agreed, and we hit the road to Otranto.
-Once we arrived at the port of Otranto, we bought tuna-and-pepperoncino sandwiches on olive rolls at the corner café for our day-long adventure, then took off on Gianni’s boat to Imperial Beach.
+Once we arrived at the port of Otranto, we bought tuna/pepperoncino sandwiches on olive rolls at the corner café for our day-long adventure, then took off on Francesco’s boat to Imperial Beach.

-He told me that the ancient mud purifies the skin and that, for centuries, people had been coming to these rocks and slathering on the argilla (mineral clay).
+He told me that the ancient mud purifies the skin and that, for centuries, people had come to these rocks and slathered on the argilla (mineral clay).
 I looked around and saw two children rubbing argilla on each other and a group of teenage girls very seriously applying the mud to their thighs and stomachs.

 When in Salento do as the Salentini do, so I started to cake it on too.
 Then we walked slowly back and forth along the white sand in the ankle-deep water until the mud had caked and we could finally dive into the sea, ascending slowly to the sunny surface fully purified.